What is a solar blanket?

-Liquid solar blankets are not meant to heat your pool or replace your heater, they simply retain the radiation from the sun therefore keeping the water warmer for longer and allowing for less water to evaporate.
+Liquid solar blankets are not meant to heat your pool or replace your heater, they simply retain the warmth from the sun therefore keeping the water warmer for longer and preventing heat evaporation.
 Less evaporation of course means having to add water to the pool less frequently, resulting in cost and energy savings.

 When does evaporation occur most in your pool?

 - When your pool has a large surface area